Home » Bee Farm Blog » Beekeeping » Managing Beehives » How to Protect Bees from Mosquito Spraying

 This had led to a closer look at chemicals used for mosquito spraying and resulting in positive changes in many locations.
 However, that is not always the case.

-This is just another facet of beehive management that each beekeeper faces.
+This is just another facet of beehive management that we must deal with.
 Our goal to have healthy honey bee colonies does involve some things that are out of our everyday control.
-We must do the best we can to mitigate adverse effects.
+We must do the best we can to mitigate adverse effects and protect bees from mosquito spraying.